hokageCV/blog/src/content/blog/post-4.md

 ---
-title: Running out of sample post ideas
+title: rasentarenshuriken
-slug: running-out-of-sample-post-ideas
+slug: rasentarenshuriken
-publishedDate: 2022-11-25
+publishedDate: 2026-11-25
 description: Sometimes you just run out of ideas for sample blog posts.
 It’s no one’s fault, it’s just the way it is.
 draft: false
 tags: ["General"]